 - Teams in the Super Championship, and Senior flights consist of three (3) doubles lines of play.
 A returning team is a team with 4 or more of the roster players returning.
 A team with 3 or fewer roster players returning will be considered new.

-- There is no automatic movement between the Super Championship and Seniors flight(s) and the other "numbered" flights from season to season.
+- There is no automatic movement between the Seniors flight(s) and the other "numbered" flights from season to season.

 - The Super Championship and Senior flights have no limitations in the number of eligible subs used.

 - For Seniors, all roster players and substitutes must be fifty-five (55) years of age before the season begins.

 - For Seniors play only, players are allowed to play for two clubs during the same season.
 Senior players may be listed as roster players or subs for one club for a Flighted team, and as Seniors roster players or subs for a second club.
 However, those players must be listed in those additional flights as roster players or substitutes to be eligible.

 - Players who are replaced on a Senior team roster at mid-season will be ineligible to play or sub for any Senior team for the balance of that season but may continue to play or sub for a Flighted team, if they are listed there.